egorelik93/PLBlog/NewLang.md

 If all the input values themselves are known to outlive some lifetime, then NewLang can prove that the result outlives *that* lifetime.

 If `T : 'l`, then it also the case that `('l !
 T) : 'static`.
 Whether the reverse is true is not yet clear.
+However, for this reason, I am tentatively calling a type that has some lifetime it outlives *semistatic*.

 ## Trait Objects and Closures